GOVERNMENT OF THE DISTRICT OF COLUMBIA

 BY ORDER OF THE D.C.
 BOARD OF ZONING ADJUSTMENT

-IS REQUIRED TO COMPLY FULLY WITH THE PROVISIONS OF D.C.
-LAW
+THE APPLICANT SHALL COMPLY FULLY WITH THE PROVISIONS OF THE HUMAN

 RIGHTS ACT OF 1977, D.C.
 LAW 2-38, AS AMENDED, CODIFIED AS CHAPTER 25 IN

 TITLE 1 OF THE D.C.
 CODE.
 SEE D.C.
 CODE § 1-2531 (1999).
 THIS ORDER IS